 Discussing the novel coronavirus in science class

-NSTA stepped up this week to provide teachers with a classroom lesson centered on the novel coronavirus that originated in Wuhan province in China.
+NSTA stepped up this week to provide teachers with a classroom lesson centered on the novel coronavirus.
 William Reed created this secondary lesson designed to engage students in a discussion and exploration of what we know and still need to learn about this public health event.
 For additional resources on viruses and how to uncover what your students know or think they know about viruses and infectious diseases, download Page Keeley’s formative assessment probes “The Virus Debate” (from Uncovering Student Ideas in Life Science, Volume 1) and “Catching a Cold” (from Uncovering Student Ideas in Science, Volume 4).
 Explore all the popular formative assessment tools in Keeley’s Uncovering Student Ideas in Science series.

 Win a bundle of NSTA Press books in February

 Enter to win a bundle of books of your choice this month during NSTA Press’s “I Love Science Book-Bundle Giveaway.”
 Between now and February 28, 2020, enter the book-bundle giveaway that features elementary,middle, and high school collections of 10 resources each.
 All you need to do is tell us what you love about NSTA Press books and select which bundle you’d like to win.
 Three winners will be selected each week over the course of the three-week campaign.
 Best of luck to all who enter!